ovh/docs/pages/public_cloud/stormshield_network_security/guide.en-gb.md

 #### IPsec tunnel

+In this example, IPsec tunnel is configured to interconnect two different PCI regions: SBG7 (network VLAN200) and GRA11 (network VLAN201), but any of those sites can be a remote site like an office or data center.

 ![SNS](./images/stormshield-ipsec.png)

 * Re-do all the steps in another region using the VLAN 201 instead of the VLAN 200 and different IP ranges for the stormshield-ext and stormshield-ha subnet.